AlphaWolf6789/AlphaWolf6789/README.md

 - 👋 Hi, I’m Nguyen Hong Quan
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning at HaUi
+- 🌱 I’m currently studying Software engineering at HaUi
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 AlphaWolf6789/AlphaWolf6789 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.